Why Australia hates George Pell

 There are no kind words for Pell’s scheme.

-Except from Pell himself.
+Except for Pell himself.
 He was the first Catholic bishop to set up a redress scheme.
 He deserves a little credit for that.

 The purpose of the scheme was to keep Melbourne’s paedophile priest problem under control.